 Although the above steam shovel was operated on rails, not all required track to approach a worksite.
 Image of the Victor Steam Shovel, manufactured by the Toledo Foundry and Machine Company, from Steam Shovels and Steam Shovel Work by E. A. Hermann, 1894.

 Patented by William Otis in 1839, the steam shovel quickly became an essential excavation tool.
 During the U.S. effort, between 1904-1914, a total of one hundred and two steam shovels completed the path for the Panama Canal.
-To learn more about this massive undertaking, explore the guide: Panama Canal Resources.

 The Linda Hall Library has collected numerous documents about excavation and the application of steam power.
 Below are a few examples of available journals and books.